Skip to content

 Reports indicate that juvenile detention staff members are often the perpetrators, exploiting their positions of authority to abuse vulnerable youths.

-- Staff-on-Inmate Abuse: A significant percentage of reported sexual abuse cases involve staff members.
+• Staff-on-Inmate Abuse: A significant percentage of reported sexual abuse cases involve staff members.
 For instance, a DOJ report found that 12% of youth in juvenile detention facilities reported childhood sexual abuse in the previous 12 months, with a majority involving staff misconduct.
+One recent example of this troubling matter is a lawsuit recently filed by more than 200 men and women alleging widespread sexual abuse in Illinois juvenile detention facilities.
+The plaintiffs allege that staff members sexually abused them as children.

 Physical Abuse